reintroducing/rsr/README.md

     ```bash
     npx rsr
     ```
-1. Check the `Suggested Setup Configs` section below for additional setup steps not related to rSR.
+1. See the `Additional Setup Configs` section below for additional setup steps not related to rSR.
 1. Begin development.
     ```bash
     npm start
     ```

-## Suggested Setup Configs
+## Additional Setup Configs
-As of version `1.0.0` of rSR, different types of configurations has been offloaded from the tool internally and it is suggested to be maintained by each project manually.
+As of version `1.0.0` of rSR, different types of configurations have been offloaded from the tool internally and it is required to be maintained by each project manually.
 This allows for greater flexibility in the management of these configurations and it is a better practice for the tool to not dictate this.

 * [Browserslist](https://github.com/spothero/browserslist-config)
 * [Prettier](https://github.com/spothero/prettier-config)